Laser & Photonics Reviews

 Department of Chemistry, Rice University, Houston, TX, USA

 Naomi Halas is the Stanley C. Moore Professor of Electrical and Computer Engineering at Rice University, where she also holds faculty appointments in the Departments of Chemistry, Bioengineering, and Physics.
 She joined Rice in 1989, following a postdoctoral fellowship at AT&T Bell Laboratories.
 She is best known scientifically as the inventor of nanoshells, nanoparticles with tunable optical resonances that span the visible and infrared regions of the spectrum.
 Halas has studied their properties and pursued applications of nanoshells in biomedicine and chemical sensing, promoting nanophotonics and plasmonics both nationally and internationally.
 She is co-founder of Nanospectra Biosciences, Inc., a company currently commercializing a photothermal cancer therapy based on nanoshells.
 She is founder and Director of the Laboratory for Nanophotonics (LANP), which supports collaborations and interactions among researchers at Rice and other institutions nationally and internationally in the emerging field of Plasmon-based optics and applications.
 She is Fellow of five professional societies: the American Physical Society, the Optical Society of America, the International Society for Optical Engineering (SPIE), the Institute for Electrical and Electronics Engineers, and the American Association for the Advancement of Science.
-She is an Associate Editor of ACS Advisory Board of Nano Letters.
-She is author of more than 150 refereed publications, has more than ten issued patents, and has presented more than 275 invited talks.
-Her work has been featured in Scientific American, PBS's NOVA, and CNN International.
+She authored more than 150 refereed publications and has more than ten issued patents.

 Centre for Optical and Electromagnetic Research, Zhejiang University, China

 Sailing He received his Ph.D. degrees from the Royal Institute of Technology (KTH), Stockholm, Sweden, in 1992.
 Since then he has worked at KTH as an Assistant Professor, an Associate Professor, and a Full Professor.
-Currently he is also a national distinguished professor appointed by China’s central government (through “Qian-Ren” program) and a chief scientist for the Joint Research Center of Photonics of KTH (Sweden) and Zhejiang University (China).
-He has authored one monograph (Oxford University Press) and about 400 papers in refereed international journals.
-His current research interests include metamaterials, biophotonics, photonic integration technologies, fiber optical communication technologies, and optical sensing technologies.
-Prof. He is a Fellow of the Optical Society of America (OSA) and the International Society for Optical Engineering (SPIE).
+Currently he is also a national distinguished professor (through “Qian-Ren” program) and Director for JORCEP (Joint Research Center of Photonics of KTH and Zhejiang University].
+He has authored one monograph (Oxford University Press) and over 400 papers in refereed international journals.
+His current research interests include metamaterials, biophotonics, photonic integration technologies, fiber optical communication technologies, optical sensing technologies and applied electromagnetics.
+Prof. He is a Fellow of the Institute of Electrical and Electronics Engineering (IEEE), the Optical Society of America (OSA), the International Society for Optical Engineering (SPIE), and the Electromagnetics Academy.

 Institute of Crystallography, Russian Academy of Sciences, Moscow, Russia